istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api-inference-extension/index.md

 1. Send an inference request using _curl_, you should see a successful response from the backend model server:

     {{< text bash >}}
-    $ curl -s -I "http://$INGRESS_HOST/v1/completions" -d '{"model": "reviews-1", "prompt": "What do reviewers think about The Comedy of Errors?", "max_tokens": 100, "temperature": 0}'
+    $ curl -s -i "http://$INGRESS_HOST/v1/completions" -d '{"model": "reviews-1", "prompt": "What do reviewers think about The Comedy of Errors?", "max_tokens": 100, "temperature": 0}'
     ...
     HTTP/1.1 200 OK
     ...